aspuru-guzik-group/Tartarus/README.md

 ### Designing organic photovoltaics

-To use the evaluation function, load either the full xtb calculation from the `hce` module, or use the `surrogate` model, with pretrained weights.
+To use the evaluation function, load either the full xtb calculation from the `pce` module, or use the surrogate model, with pretrained weights.

 ```python
 import pandas as pd